Adult-Gerontology Clinical Nurse Specialist

 Meet the Faculty

-AG-CNS Program Coordinator and Assistant Professor
+AG-CNS Program Coordinator and Associate Professor

 Mary Morrow is an Assistant Professor in the College of Nursing.
 Her teaching focus is advanced practice nursing and knowledge translation in practice.
 Her research foci are developing a minority RN